 - In a small bowl, combine the tomato sauce and barbeque sauce.
 Spoon the mixture over the meatloaf.

 - Bake uncovered in a 350 degree oven for about 55 minutes, or until the internal temperature reaches 160 degrees.

 - Let the meatloaf rest for 8-10 minutes before serving (this will keep it from falling apart when you cut it).

-Here are some other recipes with beef we love too!
+Here are more beef recipes we love too!

 If you’ve tried this recipe, please rate it and leave a comment on this post.
 I love hearing feedback from you helps me and other readers too!
 If you love Pinterest, feel free to leave a comment and photo there too.
 Also, if you like to share, use the hashtag #thecarefreekitchen on Instagram and tag me @thecarefreekitchen so I can find you and give your post some love.
 You can also find me on Facebook at The Carefree Kitchen.
 Thank you!!

-This Old-Fashioned Meatloaf is quick, easy and delicious, and the only meatloaf recipe you will ever need.
+This Old-Fashioned Meatloaf is quick, easy, delicious, and the only meatloaf recipe you will ever need.
 It makes the ultimate Sunday OR weeknight dinner.
-It stays super moist, has a delicious tangy meatloaf glaze, and best of all, leftover meatloaf makes great sandwiches for lunch throughout the week.
+It stays super moist, has a delicious tangy meatloaf glaze, and, best of all, leftover meatloaf makes great sandwiches for lunch throughout the week.
 Your family is going to love this homemade meatloaf recipe.